rossetti/KSLBook/docs/05-Chapter5.md

 Because the simulation experiments were executed sequentially within the same invocation of the program, the random number streams in the three worker simulation continued from where the streams ended for the two worker simulation.
 Thus, the two experiments used different underlying random numbers and can be considered as independent sampling.
 To utilize common random numbers we must manipulate the streams.
 The following code illustrates how to implement common random numbers within the KSL.

+::: {.example #ch5ex6 name="Performing a CRN Analysis"}
+This code example illustrates how to perform a common random number analysis for two systems by running them within the same execution frame and setting the reset start stream option to true.
 ```kt
 fun withCommonRandomNumbers(){
     val model = Model("Pallet Model Experiments")